AviatrixSystems/Docs/HowTos/spokegw_external.rst

 How does using a BGP-enabled spoke to an external device work?
 --------------------------------------------------------------

 The Aviatrix Spoke GW runs a BGP session to an external router to dynamically exchange routes.
 It also establishes an IPSEC tunnel to the router for packet forwarding (BGP is run over IPsec only).
 BGP is run on top of a S2C connection that terminates on active-mesh spoke gateways.
 All spoke gateways must be active mesh (no standalone gateway).
-Each spoke gateway must have a unique asynchronous system (AS) number.
+Each spoke gateway must have a unique Autonomous System (AS) number.

 Note the following points: